 Monitor press mentions and PR wins

-See who links to them and outreach for your links.
+See who links to them and do outreach for your links.

-Catch failed SEO tests and issues flagged through algo updates
+Catch failed SEO tests and issues flagged through algorithm updates

 Tools for Competitor Analysis: Gain a Competitive Edge and Optimise Your Digital Marketing

-With these competitor analysis tools, you can learn quite a bit about the competition and its digital footprint.
-This is a good way to understand their key strategies and integrate them into your digital marketing plans.
+With these competitor analysis tools, you can learn much about the competition and its digital footprint.
+This is a good way to understand and integrate their key strategies into your digital marketing plans.

 The data you acquire should be viewed from two different perspectives: